Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Rockies

 Lourdes Gurriel Jr. At The Plate

-- Gurriel has 56 hits to go with a slugging percentage of .551, both of which are best among Arizona hitters this season.
+- Gurriel leads Arizona with 58 hits and a team-best slugging percentage of .566.

-- Among qualifying hitters in MLB, his batting average ranks ninth, his on-base percentage ranks 32nd, and he is 11th in the league in slugging.
+- Among the qualified hitters in MLB, he ranks seventh in batting average, 27th in on-base percentage, and sixth in slugging.

-- Gurriel has reached base via a hit in 35 games this season (of 47 played), and had multiple hits in 14 of those games.
+- Gurriel has picked up a hit in 75.0% of his 48 games this season, with more than one hit in 31.3% of those games.

-- Gurriel has had an RBI in 18 games this season (38.3%), including six multi-RBI outings (12.8%).
-He has also driven home three or more of his team's runs in three contests.
+- Gurriel has driven in a run in 19 games this year (39.6%), including six games with more than one RBI (12.5%).
+He has also driven in three or more of his team's runs in three contests.

-- He has scored a run in 21 games this year, with multiple runs five times.
+- In 22 of 48 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.